Spacetimes with no position drift: Abstract

 \section{Abstract}

-It is investigated in what spacetimes the position drift as defined by Korzy\'nski and Kopi\'nski (KK) is zero for all emitter ${\cal E}$ -- observer ${\cal O}$ pairs when both ${\cal E}$ and ${\cal O}$ are comoving with the cosmic medium.
-When the cosmic medium is a perfect fluid and the metric obeys the Einstein equations with this fluid as a source then the necessary condition for zero drift by the KK definition is the Weyl tensor being zero.
-Using the fact that all perfect fluid conformally flat metrics are known (they were found by Stephani), it is shown that vanishing Weyl tensor is also a sufficient condition for KK zero drift.
-It is also shown that the general Szekeres metrics become drift-free by the KK criterion only in the Friedmann limit.
-Then it is shown that the zero-drift condition as defined by Hasse and Perlick (HP) imposes on the Stephani metric the same restriction as found by Krasi\'nski and Bolejko (KB) by a seemingly different method.
-It is shown that the geometric criterion of zero drift by KK differs from that by KB, while the latter coincides with that of HP.
-Namely, KK defined the drift relative to a direction vector that is Fermi -- Walker transported along an observer's world line.
-What KB and HP defined is relative parallax in the KK terminology.
+This paper compares three criteria for a spacetime to be free of position drift: those by Hasse and Perlick (HP), Krasi\'nski and Bolejko (KB) and Korzy\'nski and Kopi\'nski (KK).
+A spacetime having no position drift means that every observer sees all light sources in unchanging directions.
+The following is shown: (1) The HP criterion is a necessary condition for the KK criterion to apply.
+(2) If the spacetime metric obeys the Einstein equations with a perfect fluid source, then another necessary condition for the KK criterion is the Weyl tensor being zero.
+(3) Result (2) points to the Stephani metric, so it is shown that this metric obeys an equation which is still one more necessary condition for the KK criterion.
+(4) The general Szekeres metrics become drift-free by the KK criterion only in the Friedmann limit.
+(5) The HP and KB criteria coincide, and the HP zero-drift condition imposes on the Stephani metric the same restriction as found by Krasi\'nski and Bolejko (KB).
+The relations between the three criteria are displayed and compared in a diagram.